learn-co-curriculum/phase-0-pac-3-intro-to-functions/README.md

 doSomething('anything'); // passing the argument 'anything' into our function
 ```

-Try this out with a few different arguments. you'll see that whatever value we
+Try this out with a few different arguments.
+You'll see that whatever value we
 pass in when we _call_ the function is what the function logs.
 Pretty cool,
 right?